Nutrition Services Division Management Bulletin

 Q1: Does the issuance of the Final Rule create a “material change” in FSMC contracts?

 A1: As the USDA has previously advised in the Policy Memorandum entitled July 2005 Procurement Questions, the creation of a material change to a contract between an SFA and an FSMC depends on the SFA’s initial solicitation document and the resulting contract during the procurement process.
 The USDA anticipates that some current contracts between SFAs and FSMCs will be consistent with the new nutrition standards of the Final Rule.
 Those contracts would require only nonmaterial changes to ensure consistency with the Final Rule.
-The Policy Memorandum can be downloaded from the USDA FNS Web page at http://www.fns.usda.gov/cnd/governance/Policy-Memos/2005/2005-07-05.pdf .
+The USDA Policy Memorandum is available on the USDA FNS Policy Memo Web page at http://www.fns.usda.gov/procurement-qas-assist-implementation-final-rule-titled-nutrition-standards-nslp-and-sbp.

 Each contract between an SFA and an FSMC will have unique initial solicitation documents and contract terms.
 Each SFA that contracts with an FSMC must review existing contracts to make a determination as to whether a material change has occurred.